pgrafov/mulan/README.md

 mulan
 =====
-Web site for Mulan cafe - see it live at www.mulanspb.ru.
+Web site for Mulan cafe - check it live at www.mulanspb.ru.